donald-stolz/42-SV-dstolz/init/SYSTEM.md

    something to do with 'ps' command

 ```
-? ps -ax | grep ssh ?
+service ssh status | grep 'Main PID' | awk -F '[ ]' '{print $3" " $4}'
 	or
-service ssh status | grep 'Main PID' | awk -F '[ ]' '{print $3" " $4}'
+ps -ax | grep ssh // Returns other things as well
 ```

 8. What file contains the RSA keys of systems that are authorized to connect via SSH?